kkrruumm/void-install-script/README.md

 This installer was primarily created to serve as an installer with encryption support while also having general installation options one would want, with sane defaults.

+The overall goal of this installer is to deploy a system that is ready to use as soon as the installer exits.

 ![TUI Image](https://github.com/kkrruumm/void-install-script/blob/main/images/tuiscreenshot.png)

 # Features